bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 This one is a lot of fun.
 The Scholomance is a school with no teachers, no administrators, and a genuinely alarming death rate.
 The monsters get in, the students either survive or don't, and the magic system is built around the uncomfortable truth that power has to be paid for somehow.

 El, the protagonist, is the most powerful student in the school and is desperately trying not to become a dark sorceress.
 Novik's wit is sharp throughout and the world-building is inventive.
-A quick, addictive read.
+A quick, addictive read — and a strong answer if you've exhausted our [books like Harry Potter](/blog/books-like-harry-potter/) list and want something darker.

 [**Buy A Deadly Education on Amazon**](https://amzn.to/4sEPrU5)